User Guide for Stomp Boxes

 -

-Place your stomp on level ground – the microphone can pick up the sound of even the slightest wobble.
+Place your stomp on level ground – the stomps can pick up the sound of even the slightest wobble.

 -